MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsAppSetupPolicy.md

 ### Example 1

-Create a new TeamsAppSetupPolicy, if no parameters are specified, the Global Policy configuration is used by default.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)
 New-CsTeamsAppSetupPolicy -Identity $identity
 ```
+Create a new TeamsAppSetupPolicy, if no parameters are specified, the Global Policy configuration is used by default.

 ### Example 2

-Create a new TeamsAppSetupPolicy.
-Users can upload a custom app package in the Teams app because AllowSideLoading is set as True, and existing app pins can be added to the list of pinned apps because AllowUserPinning is set as True.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)
 New-CsTeamsAppSetupPolicy -Identity Get-$identity -AllowSideLoading $true -AllowUserPinning $true
 ```
+Create a new TeamsAppSetupPolicy.
+Users can upload a custom app package in the Teams app because AllowSideLoading is set as True, and existing app pins can be added to the list of pinned apps because AllowUserPinning is set as True.

 ### Example 3

-Create a new TeamsAppSetupPolicy and pin ActivityApp, ChatApp, TeamsApp apps to the app bar in Teams client by setting these apps as PinnedAppBarApps.

 ```powershell
 $identity = "New-TestTeamsAppSetupPolicy" + (Get-Date -Format FileDateTimeUniversal)